 Kelly Ducourty has served as a member of the Board of Directors since April 2020.
-Since March 2020, Ms. Ducourty has served as Managing Director, Global Enablement and Sales Activation for Google Cloud, a subsidiary of Alphabet Inc. that provides cloud computing services, and previously served as Managing Director, Global Enablement and Sales Activation at Google Cloud from October 2019 to March 2020.
+Since October 2020, Ms. Ducourty has served as Vice President, Strategy and Operations for Google Cloud, a subsidiary of Alphabet Inc. that provides cloud computing services, and previously served as Managing Director, Strategy and Operations from March 2020 to October 2020 and Managing Director, Global Enablement and Sales Activation at Google Cloud from October 2019 to March 2020.
 From July 1998 until October 2019, Ms. Ducourty served in various roles at Hewlett Packard Enterprise, an information technology company, including most recently in various Senior Vice President roles from November 2016 until October 2019 and as Vice President, Strategic Accounts, from September 2014 to November 2016.
 Ms. Ducourty received a B.A. in International Marketing Management from Bournemouth University.